blutui/dev.blutui.com/src/pages/docs/canvas/tags/block.md

 {% endfor %}
 ```

-Let’s take another example: a block included within an **if** statement:
+Let's take another example: a block included within an **if** statement:

 ```canvas {% process=false %}
 {% if posts is empty %}